Sensirion/hack-iot/docs/index.md

 # Resideo "Smart Home - Sensors and Analytics" Hackathon

-We're setting up our landing page to support participants for the "Smart Home - Sensors and Analytics" Hackathon 2021.
-In the meantime, feel free to reach out to us through the support channels outlined below
+Sensirion is proud to supports [Residio's]() ["Smart Home - Sensors and Analytics" Hackathon 2021](https://www.hackerearth.com/challenges/hackathon/hack-iot/) as an official partner.
+This page contains information for participants to get started.

+To sign up for the event, please visit the [event's website](https://www.hackerearth.com/challenges/hackathon/hack-iot/).
+We look forward to seeing your ideas come to live!

 ## About Sensirion